Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection

 In this work we exploit synthetically generated InSAR patches, which we can generate in abundance, and design a training framework based on learning representative class prototypes with vision transformers.
-Our method is able to generalize well to the real InSAR data domain, contrary to recent works that struggled for a similar task~\cite{gaddesasimultaneous, anantrasirichai2019deep, brengman2021identification}.
+Our method is able to generalize well to the real InSAR data domain, without the need for human annotations.
 To summarize, our main contributions are: \begin{itemize} \item We successfully train both CNNs and visual transformers for the binary volcanic unrest detection problem using only synthetically generated InSAR data. \item We present a novel prototype learning scheme using vision transformers, which significantly surpasses the current state of the art. \item We successfully transfer knowledge from synthetically generated InSAR to real data by designing an unsupervised self-labeling domain adaptation pipeline. \item We provide a framework for robust InSAR data pseudo-labeling and demonstrate its effectiveness. \item We publish all trained models and code used in this work\footnote{https://github.com/Orion-AI-Lab/PrototypeInSAR}. \end{itemize}